Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Performance Evaluation

-We trained both methods for 1,500 episodes using similar parameters for the reward function and the DQN network.
-Taking the advantage of the volocity control scheme, each agent was tasked with driving along an 840-meter track to reach the end of each episode.
+\textbf{Training. } We trained all methods for $1500$ episodes using similar parameters for the reward function and the DQN network.
+Using the velocity control scheme, each agent was tasked with driving along an $840$-meter track to reach the end of each episode.
 If a collision occurred or the agent deviated from the legal lanes, the episode was terminated.
-The results, as shown in Fig. \ref{cumulative}, reveal that the DQNSL agent learns efficiently, while the DQN agent's learning is highly unstable.
-This instability can be attributed to the fact that the DQN agent selects actions randomly from the entire action space, whereas the DQNSL agent selects actions only from the safe action set.
+The results, as shown in Figure~\ref{cumulative}, reveal that the DQNSL and MPSDQN agents learn efficiently, while the DQN agent's learning is highly unstable.
+This instability can be attributed to the fact that the DQN agent selects actions randomly from the entire action space, whereas other agents select actions only from the safe action set.

 Furthermore, the reward results have multiple implications, particularly in terms of safety and reliability.
-The DQNSL agent consistently receives bigger rewards, indicating that it avoids unsafe actions such as collisions, lane violations, and dangerous maneuvers.
-On the other hand, during the initial stages of training, the DQN agent incurs significant negative rewards due to frequent lane violations and collisions.
+The DQNSL and MPSDQN agents consistently receive bigger rewards, indicating that they avoid unsafe actions such as collisions, lane violations, and dangerous maneuvers.
+On the other hand, during the initial stages of training, the DQN agent gets significant negative rewards due to frequent lane violations and collisions.
+Since the behavior of other vehicles is not known for future steps, MPSDQN agent sometimes collide with other vehicles, which is the primary disadvantage of this method.

 Another notable difference is the speed of training.
-As observed in Fig. \ref{cumulative}, the reward for the DQNSL agent converges after 500 episodes, whereas the DQN agent's reward converges in an unstable manner after 970 episodes.
+As observed in Figure~\ref{cumulative}, the reward for the DQNSL and MPSDQN agents converge after $500$ episodes, whereas the DQN agent's reward converges in an unstable manner after $970$ episodes.
 The removal of unsafe actions plays a crucial role in this disparity.
 By constraining the action space and eliminating dangerous actions, we create a more favorable environment for the agent to discover the optimal policy.
 Restricting the dimensions of the action space simplifies the process of finding the best policy.